AlbertoPiacquadio/Warehouse-Routing-Analysis/README.md

 ### Algorithm Implementation Details:

 * **TSP Exact (Held-Karp):** Used only for instances with a very small number of nodes ($N \le 13$) due to its exponential growth in computational time.
-* **Metaheuristics (TS and LKH):** These models employ a local search based on the **2-opt swap** operator to find quasi-optimal solutions efficiently, making them scalable for larger instances.
+* **Metaheuristics (TS and LKH):** These models employ a local search based on the **2-opt swap** operator to find almost-optimal solutions efficiently, making them scalable for larger instances.

 ---